-- General, Debt Service and Capital Projects Funds. - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is unfavorable as the City's governmental funds unassigned and assigned fund balance has decreased over the past few years.
-While unassigned and assigned fund balance decreased, total fund balance has increased.
-The spike in 2014 was the result of a decrease in intergovernmental revenues.
-Changes in revenuers have an adverse effect on the indicator.
+- General, Debt Service and Capital Projects Funds. - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is unfavorable as the City's governmental funds is below that of similar municipalities.
+Council Reserves (mentioned in Financial Indicator 3GF) as well as the Local Option Sales Tax fund balance is the primary cause.
+The use of future Local Option Sales Tax revenues to fund current projects such the Fire Station 3, Bayview Community Center and Osceola Golf Course resulted in a negative unassigned fund balance which negatively impacted the indicator.